-For this recipe I used Trader Joe’s Cashew Butter.
+For this recipe I used Trader Joes cashew butter.
 I like it, but you can use any brand you prefer.
 I do recommend using a creamy and salted version though.
 Creamy because it mixes better into the cookie dough, and salted because I don’t add any extra salt with the dry ingredients.
+For a non-salted version I recommend this organic one, just be sure to add a pinch of salt to the cookie dough when mixing.

 The first thing you need to do for this cashew butter cookies recipe is to cream together the butter and sugars.
 I used a mix of white and brown sugar for these cookies.
 I also used a stand mixer with the paddle attachment, but you can cream the ingredients by hand if you don’t have a stand mixer.